 Expenses of the Fund include the Fund's own expenses as well as Trust expenses that are allocated among the Fund, and all other series of the Trust based upon methods approved by the Board.
 The Adviser or other service providers may waive all or any portion of their fees and may reimburse certain expenses of the Fund.
-Service provider waivers may be different in dollar and percentage amount for different classes of the Fund, as applicable, may be voluntary, and do not affect the Adviser's contractual waiver.
 To the extent that a service provider is waiving fees and/or reimbursing expenses pursuant to a contractual arrangement, such waivers and/or reimbursements may be reflected in the Fund's Fees and Expenses table.
 Any agreement to waive fees or to reimburse expenses increases the investment performance of the Fund and its share classes for the period during which the waiver or reimbursement is in effect.
-Current Adviser fee waiver and/or expenses."
+Current Adviser fee waiver and/or expense reimbursements are reflected in the section titled "Fees and Expenses."